IQSS/dataverse-frontend/README.md

 ./run-env <dataverse_branch_name> wd
 ```

+_Note: The above command uses the dataverse-sample-data repository whose scripts occasionally fail, so the 'wd' option is currently unstable and not recommended._

 ### Remove the environment

 To clean up your environment of any running environment containers, as well as any associated data volumes, run this script inside the `dev-env` folder: